The Airborne Data Management Group (ADMG)

 Expected outcomes of the ADMG project include:

-- Improved overall management and stewardship of NASA airborne data.
+- Improved overall management and stewardship of NASA airborne and field data.

-- Development and maintenance of an extensive airborne data inventory that can be queried and that can direct users to needed data at any DAAC.
+- Development and maintenance of an extensive airborne and field data inventory that can be queried and that can direct users to needed data at any DAAC.

 - Improved support to the Earth Venture Suborbital-3 (EVS-3) program projects and other future projects.

-- Identification and documentation of metadata issues unique to airborne data and development of recommended changes as needed for improved data discovery, display, and use
+- Identification and documentation of metadata issues unique to airborne and field data and development of recommended changes as needed for improved data discovery, display, and use

 - Supporting stakeholders in activities such as the development of Data Management Plans (DMPs), data publication, delivery and discovery, and DAAC selection activity.

 ADMG is also tasked with providing a full accounting of NASA airborne data and curating detailed metadata to make it easier to locate and use airborne investigation data.
-To do so, the ADMG is building a comprehensive inventory containing known information about all past and present campaigns, aircraft, instruments, and data products.
+To do so, the ADMG is building a comprehensive inventory containing known information about all past and present campaigns, aircraft and other moving platforms, ground platforms, instruments, and data products.
+Find ADMG Airborne and Field Data Inventory Definitions.

 The ADMG team can be reached by contacting the IMPACT office.